Apple AR/VR Projects

 Potential applications for the two are vastly different.
 Virtual reality is singularly focused on immersive content consumption because it makes the wearer feel as if they're actually experiencing what's going on in the simulated world through visual, tactile, and audio feedback.
 Virtual reality is largely linked to gaming right now, but it also has the potential to recreate real world experiences for educational or training purposes.

 Augmented reality doesn't hinge on immersive content and while less exciting because it's augmenting reality instead of replacing it, it has a wider range of potential applications.
-In fact, most people have likely already experienced augmented reality, perhaps even on the iPhone.
-Snapchat's face-morphing features are an example of augmented reality, as is Google Translate's ability to translate text in real time using the iPhone's camera.
+In fact, augmented reality apps and games are readily available in iOS 11 thanks to ARKit.

 Apple's VR/AR Team